 Abdeen Palace

-Abdeen Palace is located on Qasr El-Nil street in the eastern side of Downtown Cairo.
-On the same site of the palace sat a small mansion whose owner was Abidin Bey.
-However, Khedive Ismail Pasha built Abdeen palace instead.
+Abdeen Palace is located on Qasr El-Nil Street on the eastern side of Downtown Cairo.
+On the exact site of the palace sat a small mansion whose owner was Abidin Bey.
+However, Khedive Ismail Pasha built Abdeen Palace instead.
 Thus, the palace was given the name of the owner of the previous mansion.
-The construction of this palace lasted for around 10 years and it was officially completed by 1874.
+The construction of this palace lasted for around 10 years and was officially completed by 1874.
 Léon Rousseau was the French architect who designed the magnificent palace.
 He also used the help of other decorators from different nations, including Italian, Egyptian, Turkish, and more.
-The palace is popular for its exceptional decoration that consists of pure gold and clocks scattered around the place.
+The palace is famous for its exceptional decoration, consisting of pure gold and scattered clocks.

 Groppi